 Each treatment will be given for as long as they are required, but the trial treatment duration is 48 hours.
-Collection of data will stop after the 90 day follow-up period is complete.
+Collection of data will stop after the 104 day follow-up period is complete.
 All other treatment will be decided by the doctor treating your relative/person you are consenting on behalf of, after discussing with you.

-Once your relative/person you are consenting on behalf of leaves the hospital we will look at their medical records 30 and 90 days later to see how well they have recovered and if they have been back to hospital for any further tests or treatment.
+Once your relative/person you are consenting on behalf of leaves the hospital we will look at their medical records between 31-44 days later and between 91-104 days later to see how well they have recovered and if they have been back to hospital for any further tests or treatment.
 We won’t need to contact your relative/person you are consenting on behalf of again to do this.

 Taking part in the study should not cause much inconvenience to your relative/person you are consenting on behalf of other than having to answer some additional questions about their health and completing a questionnaire.
-We will contact your relative/person you are consenting on behalf of to complete a short questionnaire 30 days and 90 days later.
+We will contact your relative/person you are consenting on behalf of to complete a short questionnaire between 31-44 days later and between 91-104 days later.
 The questionnaire takes less than 5 minutes to complete.

 Your relative/person you are consenting on behalf of will not need to come to hospital for any additional visits.